justin-yung/portfolio/README.md

 # Interactive Portfolio Website

-A modern, interactive portfolio website built with React, Tailwind CSS, and Framer Motion.
+A modern, interactive portfolio website built with React and Framer Motion.
 This project is designed for job applications and recruiter engagement, featuring a professional tone with unique UI elements.

 ## Features